Over the last few years, media coverage of scams has increased – and some scams appear to be more popular with fraudsters than others.

-I recently talked to a loveMONEY reader who was affected by an elaborate scam I haven’t encountered before and will reveal how you can stay safe.
+I talk to a loveMONEY reader who was affected by an elaborate scam that has rarely been reported to loveMONEY and will reveal how you can stay safe.

 Fraudulent activity detected

 In September 2020, Mia (her name has been changed to retain anonymity) received a text allegedly from Barclays claiming that there had been fraudulent activity on her account as someone spent hundreds of pounds online.

 She was asked to confirm whether she was responsible for these transactions, which she denied via text – prompting someone allegedly from Barclays to call her.